 I hope The Four Containers function like a new pair of corrective lenses–an antidote for actions that seem to stakeholders as either too near or far-sighted.
 I am reminded of one of my favorite books, The Great Gatsby.
 Tom and Daisy are described as “careless people” unconcerned with (and perhaps unable to perceive) their impact on others, to the point where their myopia results in tragedy.

 Referencing fiction isn’t intended to spark guilt for actions taken or not taken in the past.
 Instead, consider it a personal invitation to review your previous decisions and imagine how you would approach things differently using The Four Containers.
 We can’t control what’s already happened, but we can control how we choose to lead now.
+Putting Learn Lead Lift® Practice will help leaders work through discomfort, spot strengths and weaknesses and how to turn perceived threats into golden opportunities.

 New to this series of articles about The Four Containers?
 Check out Introducing The Four Containers, The First Container: Bodily Autonomy and Personal Agency, The Second Container: Business, Legal, and Financial Exposure to Risk and Upside, The Third Container: Institutional Structures and Systems and The Fourth Container: People, Equity and Social Justice.